 Plastic pipes are either acrylonitrile-butadiene-styrene (ABS) or polyvinyl chloride (PVC).
 From the mid-1970s, most homes used plastic pipes and fittings because of their lower cost and ease of use.
 The joints of the plastic pipes are simply glued together by primer or liquid cement.
 ABS is no longer used in many areas because the joints tend to come loose.
 PVC is the most widely used pipe in drain lines today.
 It is both safe and durable.

 Cast iron pipes were commonly used before the 1960s for vent stacks, vertical drains, and horizontal drain lines.
 While cast iron is known for its durability, it tends rust over time.
 It is quite difficult to repair a rusted section of the cast iron pipe.
-You may need to call in a professional plumber to replace the rusted part with PVC using the right transition fittings.
+You may need to call in a professional drain cleaner to replace the rusted part with PVC using the right transition fittings.

 Cross-linked polyethylene (PEX) is now popularly used in homes.
 It is easy to cut and install.
 The pipe is very flexible and can be joined using compression fittings.
 The downside of PEX is the cost, which could be several times more expensive than copper.